rinki89/Digital-VLSI-SoC-design-and-planning/README.md

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/drc%20error.png)

 3. Perform SPICE netlist extraction of the inverter from within Magic.
-     To perform SPICE extraction for the custom inverter layout in the Magic tkcon window, first run the command 'extract all' to generate the '.ext' file from the layout.
-Next, use 'ext2spice cthresh 0 rthresh 0' to enable parasitic extraction by setting both the capacitance and resistance thresholds to zero.
-Finally, run 'ext2spice' to convert the extracted data into a SPICE netlist.
+     To perform SPICE extraction for the custom inverter layout in the Magic tkcon window, first run the command `extract all` to generate the '.ext' file from the layout.
+Next, use `ext2spice cthresh 0 rthresh 0` to enable parasitic extraction by setting both the capacitance and resistance thresholds to zero.
+Finally, run `ext2spice` to convert the extracted data into a SPICE netlist.
    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/extract%20spice%20.png)

    let's see what inside the spice file by "vim sky130_inv.spice".